Documentation

 - Runs

-to collect live NTP client data. - Classifies by address: hostname, IPv4, IPv6; sorts hostnames alphabetically, IPv4 numerically by octet, IPv6 lexicographically.
+chronyc clientsviasudoto collect live NTP client data. - Classifies by address: hostname, IPv4, IPv6; sorts hostnames alphabetically, IPv4 numerically by octet, IPv6 lexicographically.

 - Maps columns into keys (

-). - Exposes
+addr,NTP,Drop,Cmd,Int,IntL,Last). - Exposes

-(dashboard UI).
+/data(JSON) and/(dashboard UI).
 Frontend polls once per second.

-ticc-dash.py
+βββ ticc-dash.py

-is a small Flask app with two jobs:
+ticc-dash.py is a small Flask app with two jobs:

-(1) collect live client data from chronyc clients
+(1) collect live client data from chronyc clients and

 (2) serve that data as JSON to the dashboard.
 It drops header lines, classifies/sorts addresses,